jquery/learn.jquery.com/page/performance/optimize-selectors.md

 $( ".data td.gonzalez" );
 ```

-Use `tag.class` if possible on your right-most selector, and just tag or just
-`.class` on the left.
+Use `tag.class` if possible on your right-most selector, and just tag or just `.class` on the left.

-## Avoid excessive specificity.
+## Avoid Excessive Specificity

 ```
 $( ".data table.attendees td.gonzalez" );